darrenks/atlas/README.md

     1 2 3 4
     5 6 7 8

-The first row will be the heads of each row of `a`, which can be gotten with `!head`
+The first row will be the heads of each row of `a`, which can be gotten with `.` and `head`

     a=(1 2 3 4); (5 6 7 8)
-    a !head
+    a.head
     ──────────────────────────────────
     1 5

-Note the `!` which means apply this function one level down.
+Note the `.` which takes one arg and vectorizes it.
 Just `head` would have given the first row.
 You may have been expecting a column of 1 5 instead of a row, but the heads of each element is just a 1D list and so it displays as such.

 The next row should be the heads of the tails:

     a=(1 2 3 4); (5 6 7 8)
-    a !tail !head
+    a.tail head
     ──────────────────────────────────
     2 6

 And the next row would be the head of the tail of the tails.
 So essentially to transpose we want the heads of the repeated tailings of a 2D list, which we can do with circular programming of course.

     a=(1 2 3 4); (5 6 7 8)
-    tails= a (tails !!tail)
+    tails= a; (tails..tail%%)
     ──────────────────────────────────
     1 2 3 4
     5 6 7 8